NewcastleRSE/corporate-net-zero/README.md

 ## Getting started

 ### Prerequisites
+You will need to install the Angualr CLI to contribute or deploy

 ### Installation
 Clone the repo and navigate to it.
 Run ```npm install``` to install all the required packages.